Poyo-SSB/GMDTool/README.md

 # GMDTool

-GMDTool is a command-line tool to convert Persona .GMD model files to Collada .DAE format.
+GMDTool is a command-line utility to convert Persona .GMD model files to Collada .DAE format.
 Loading of GMD files is handled by [TGEnigma](https://github.com/TGEnigma)'s [GFDLibrary](https://github.com/TGEnigma/GFD-Studio/tree/master/GFDLibrary); this tool simply builds a Collada file from the data provided.

 GMDTool exists as a stopgap until [GFD Studio](https://github.com/TGEnigma/GFD-Studio) is capable of exporting morph targets/blend shapes and has a command-line interface.